pdf-raku/PDF-Tags-raku/README.md

 document structure.
 This enables PDF readers and other assistive tools to optimize reading and access of PDF documents.

-PDF tagging may also assist automated tools in traversing PDF documents and extracting content such as text and images.
+PDF tagging may also assist automated tools in reading PDF documents and locating content such as text and images.

 This module provides a DOM  like interface for traversing Tagged PDF content,